 - 2 big oranges or (3 medium), peeled & sliced (depending on how much you can eat really)

 - 1/4 mild onion, sliced

 - extra virgin olive oil

 - fennel leaves (or parsley, chives, etc.), chopped

-- Put the smoked salmon on the plate.
+- Place the smoked salmon on the plate.

-- Follow with the sliced oranges, onion & pomegranate.
+- Follow with the sliced oranges, onions & pomegranate.